space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

     - number: itemPrice
     - string: itemImageUrl
     - string: customerName
+- can select different items to display just 1 at a time

 # Project 1B: Cafe Menu
 - uses hierarchical quality of components
-- can select multiple Coffeeshop Menu Items
+- can select multiple Coffeeshop Menu Items to create an Order
 - displays all menuItems, total price, customer name
 - can store multiple orders, expand/collapse view of orders, 'finish' to remove orders